Choir

 Jean Stanley Jones MBE

-Jean is Head of the Music Service for Flintshire, and in the 2007 Birthday Honours List Jean was given an MBE for her services to choral music.
+Formerly Music Inspector/Adviser for Flintshire, Denbighshire and Conwy and Head of Music Service for Flintshire, Jean was given an MBE for her services to choral music in the 2007 Birthday Honours List.

 Accompanist